-Part 1 (Post) for everything
+Part 1 (End of the Year) one form for both roles

-Part 2 (Post) one for your Junior Leader role and one for your Secretary role
+Part 2 (End of the Year) complete two forms: one for your Junior Leader role and one for your Secretary role

 To meet the Star Rank criteria for gold and platinum stars, you must hold significant leadership roles that require 20 hours or more of leadership contribution.
 Count all of your trainings, meeting, planning and research hours as well as the hours spent leading the activity or event.
 You must complete the Leadership Development Report form to receive credit for these roles.